What is porosity in welding?

 - Common Causes: Typically caused by consistent process issues, such as a gas leak or contamination that follows a repetitive pattern during welding.

-- Impact: This type of porosity creates a critical weak point, making the weld more susceptible to structural failure.
+- Effect: This type of porosity creates a critical weak point, making the weld more susceptible to structural failure.

 Uniform porosity: